Impact of coherent wiggler radiation impedance in Tau-Charm factories: Simulations of CWR-driven microwave instability for STCF project

 We employ the STABLE code to perform tracking simulations to evaluate CWR effects in STCF.
 The STABLE code~\cite{HeGPU2021}, originally developed as a GPU-accelerated program for multi-bunch longitudinal beam dynamics simulations, has been adapted with minor modifications for single-bunch longitudinal beam dynamics tracking.
 It efficiently supports simulations involving tens of millions of macro-particles and tens of thousands of slices while maintaining high computational efficiency.
 In the following analysis, we apply both the FS-TR and PP-TR CWR impedance models in the tracking simulations for STCF.

 STABLE has been successfully applied to study microwave instabilities induced by high-frequency resistive-wall impedance~\cite{WeiweiRW2024}.
-It is also well-suited for simulating instabilities driven by high-frequency CWR(or similar CSR) impedance.
+It is also well-suited for simulating instabilities driven by high-frequency CWR (or similar CSR) impedance.
 The program exclusively accepts short-bunch wake potential data as input, rather than direct impedance data.
 In this study, we employ a 0.5 mm rms Gaussian bunch length, which is less than one-tenth of the natural bunch length – sufficiently short to ensure accurate results for CWR instability analysis.
 Consequently, the CWR impedance data was converted into corresponding wake potentials.
-Figure~\ref{fig:FS-PP-comparison} presents the CWR impedance spectra, while Figure~\ref{fig:WP-comparison} shows the corresponding wake potentials for various wiggler period lengths, based on the FS-TR and PP-TR models, respectively.
+Figure~\ref{fig:FS-PP-comparison} presents the CWR impedance spectra, while Fig.~\ref{fig:WP-comparison} shows the corresponding wake potentials for various wiggler period lengths, based on the FS-TR and PP-TR models, respectively.
+For reference, we also include the CSR wake from the arc bending magnets, computed using the parallel-plates model~\cite{agoh2004calculation}.
+Here, the total wiggler length is fixed at $L_w = 76.8$ m and the peak field at $B_w = 1.6$ T, while the wiggler period length is varied.
+Consequently, the damping time remains constant, in accordance with the machine design requirement given by Eq.~\eqref{eq:DampingTime}.
 As the wiggler period length decreases (resulting in a decrease in $k_0$), the overall CWR impedance is clearly reduced in the regime where $k\ll k_0$.
 The computed wake potentials are then used as input for the STABLE tracking simulations.
 Each bunch consisted of 5 million macro-particles, with a fixed bin width of 0.1 ps.
 The single-bunch current was scanned from 0 to 3 mA.
 The beam was tracked for 50,000 turns, with statistics on bunch properties collected over the final 10,000 turns.